 - Combine warm water, 1 teaspoon sugar, and yeast in a small bowl.
 Stir until yeast dissolves.
 Let it sit for about 5 minutes so that a foam starts to form on top.
 If a foam doesn’t form in 10 minutes, discard and try again with another packet of yeast.¼ cup water, ½ teaspoon granulated sugar, 1 packet active dry yeast

 - In a large bowl combine flour, sugar, salt, and stir.
-Make a well in the middle and add the butter, eggs, vanilla, milk, and yeast mixture.3 ½ cup all purpose flour, ¼ cup granulated sugar, ⅛ teaspoon sea salt, ⅔ cup butter, 1 large egg, ⅓ cup milk, 1 teaspoon pure vanilla extract
+Make a well in the middle and add the butter, eggs, vanilla, milk, and yeast mixture.3 ½ cup all purpose flour, ¼ cup granulated sugar, ½ teaspoon sea salt, ⅔ cup unsalted butter, 1 large egg, ½ cup milk, 1 teaspoon pure vanilla extract

 - Mix until a sticky cohesive dough forms.
-Don’t worry if not all of the butter is incorporated.
-Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 45 minutes.
+Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 30-45 minutes.
 Butter a muffin tin while it rises and prepare the cinnamon filling.

 - Punch down the dough and transfer onto a floured surface.
 Roll the dough into a large rectangle, about 16” by 20”.